kyclark/metagenomics-book/problems/cat-n/README.md

 # Assignment

-Write a bash script that mimics "cat -n" where you print the line number before each line of input from a given file.
+Write a bash script called "cat-n.sh" that mimics "cat -n" where you print the line number before each line of input from a given file.
 E.g.:

 ```
 $ ./cat-n.sh input1.txt